-The different parties participating in the hearing, with the consent of the Subcommittee,
+The different parties participating in the hearing, with the consent of the Subcommittee, and members of the Sub-committee may ask questions of the Licensing Officer.

 3. The Applicant - in the case of a new licence the applicant is the person applying for the licence; in the case of a review the applicant is the responsible authority applying for the review